Archilochus colubris

 Migration occurs mostly in May, although extreme dates are in late Apr and early Jun.

-Spring records extend rarely to the Panhandle: One was at Wind Springs Ranch, Sioux Co 18 May 2009, an adult male was studied carefully in a yard near Mitchell, Scotts Bluff Co 29 May 2012, a female was photographed in a Dawes Co yard 29 May 2014 (Juanita Whittecar, pers. comm.), a female was in the same Dawes Co yard 6 Jun 2021 (Juanita Whittecar, pers. comm.), 19 Jun 2018 Scotts Bluff Co, and an apparent lingering spring arrival was near Gering 23 Jun 2022.
+Spring records extend rarely to the Panhandle: One was at Wind Springs Ranch, Sioux Co 18 May 2009, an adult male was studied carefully in a yard near Mitchell, Scotts Bluff Co 29 May 2012, a female was photographed in a Dawes Co yard 29 May 2014, a female there 6 Jun 2021, and a partly leucistic female 17 Jun 2024 (all three Juanita Whittecar, personal communication), 19 Jun 2018 Scotts Bluff Co, and an apparent lingering spring arrival was near Gering 23 Jun 2022.

-Reports from the west central in the Platte and North Platte River valleys are of an adult male netted at Cedar Point Biological Station 23 May 1996 (Brown et al 1996) and another adult male seen there 3 Jun 2001.
-One was at Ogallala, Keith Co 11 May 2022.
-There are several records from Lincoln Co; a pair remained in a Brady yard 9 May-13 Jun 2004, a female was there 19 May 2006, and a single 5 May 2010; nesting has not been confirmed at that location.
-Singles were in separate Lincoln Co yards 10 and 11 May 2011 and at least one male was photographed in the area 15 and 20 May 2013.
-A male was in a North Platte, Lincoln Co yard 12 May 2021 and was joined by a female 23 May (eBird.org).
+There are several reports from the west central in the Platte and North Platte River valleys.
+In Keith Co, an adult male was netted at Cedar Point Biological Station 23 May 1996 (Brown et al 1996), another adult male was there 3 Jun 2001, and a single was at Ogallala 11 May 2022.
+There are several records from Lincoln Co.
+One was at Sutherland Reservoir 15 May 2024; a pair remained in a Brady yard 9 May-13 Jun 2004, a female was there 19 May 2006, and a single 5 May 2010.
+In North Platte there are several records, although no nesting has been documented as of 2024.
+Singles were in separate North Platte yards 10 and 11 May 2011, at least one male was photographed 15 and 20 May 2013, a male was present 12 May 2021 and was joined by a female 23 May.
+In 2024 there were singles in different yards 15 and 21 May, followed by a series of sightings in one yard: a male 2 Jun-4 Jul joined by a second male 3 Jun, and a female 9 and 11 Jun.
+One was in Gosper Co 23 Jun 2024.

-West central reports from the Niobrara River Valley were of one at Valentine City Park, Cherry Co 17 May 2015, a male at Fort Falls, Niobrara NWR, Cherry Co 2 Jun 2021, and two at Smith Falls SP, Cherry Co 9 Jun 2019.
+West central reports from the Niobrara River Valley were of one at Valentine City Park, Cherry Co 17 May 2015, one at Valentine 19 May 2024, a male at Fort Falls, Niobrara NWR, Cherry Co 2 Jun 2021, and two at Smith Falls SP, Cherry Co 9 Jun 2019.

 - High counts: 9 at Wilderness Park, Lancaster Co 16 May 2021, 8 at Fontenelle Forest feeders, Sarpy Co 14 May 2022, and 7 at Fontenelle Forest 21 May 2020.